André-Charles Boulle: Family

-Boulle left four sons: Jean-Philippe (1678-1744), Pierre-Benoît (c.1683-1741), André-Charles II (1685–1749) and Charles-Joseph (1688–1754).
+Boulle left four sons: Jean-Philippe (1678–1744), Pierre-Benoît (c.1683-1741), André-Charles II (1685–1749) and Charles-Joseph (1688–1754).
 They were handed over the contents and technology of his workshops as early as 1715.
-Despite all four sons being granted the very prestigious Royal title ébéniste du roi, their financial affairs were as badly managed as those of their father's.
-Three of the four brothers are known to have died in debt.Carolyn Sargentson, "Markets for Boulle furniture in early eighteenth-century Paris" The Burlington Magazine 134 No. 1071 (June 1992), pp. 363–367; Peter Fuhring, "Designs for and after Boulle Furniture", The Burlington Magazine 134 No. 1071 (June 1992), pp. 350-362.
+Despite all four sons being granted the very prestigious royal title ébéniste du roi, their financial affairs were as badly managed as those of their father's.
+Three of the four brothers are known to have died in debt.

+Boulle work

-Boulle workBoulle's inlay materials included tortoiseshell, brass, pewter and even animal horn.
+Boulle's inlay materials included tortoiseshell, brass, pewter and even animal horn.
 For contrasting woods, he often used rosewood, ebony, kingwood, and other dense, dark-toned tropical species.
 Boulle's marquetry technique was to make two contrasting sheets of intricate inlay that were cut from a single sandwich of materials.
-If the sandwich, or packet, contained two layers that were light and dark, the two finalproducts would be a sheet with a light pattern on a dark background, and a reversed sheet, with a dark pattern on a light background.
+If the sandwich, or packet, contained two layers that were light and dark, the two final products would be a sheet with a light pattern on a dark background, and a reversed sheet, with a dark pattern on a light background.
 One sheet would have been considered the primary pattern, in French the 'première partie'.
 The opposite pattern was called the counterpart, or 'contrapartie'.
 By sawing both patterns out of one packet and reassembling them on two trays, the background of the 'première partie' becomes the motif of the 'contrapartie'.
-Boulle made cabinets with both patterns in a single piece, or pairs of contrasting cabinets.'.
+Boulle made cabinets with both patterns in a single piece, or pairs of contrasting cabinets.